adrbn/flipperzero-mcp/docs/wifi_remote_control.md

 - a TCP listener on `0.0.0.0:8080`
 - a UART connection to the Flipper devboard pins
+- an **Expansion Module Protocol** handshake to enter `rpc_active`
-- a bidirectional forwarder between TCP and UART
+- a bidirectional forwarder between TCP and the Expansion RPC data channel

 This repo includes a scaffold under `firmware/tcp_uart_bridge/` you can use as a starting point.